jackwoodleigh/VisionTransformer/README.md

 ## RSMT - In Progress

 This is very much still in progress with different variations that do different things.
-Currently, this model preforms normal windowed multi-head attention but modulate the output using a convolutional cross attention approach to incorperates neighboring windows.
-To mitigate the additional complexity this would add in attention, sub-regions within the windows are converted into summaries using convolutional layers, reducing the total size.
+Currently, to incorporate information from neighboring windows, this model aims to modulate the output of normal windowed multi-head attention using a convolutional cross attention approach.
+To mitigate the significant complexity this would add, images are converted into summaries of sub-regions using convolutional layers, reducing the total size.

-I have experimented with converting the output of WMSA to regional summaries, preforming cross attention with the neighboring windows, and using a convolutional layer to find